jubatus/website/source/en/tutorial/classifier_ruby.rst

 **gender.rb**

-We explain the learning and prediction processes in this example codes.
+We explain the learning and prediction processes in these example codes.

 First of all, to write the Client program for Classifier, we can use the Classifier class defined in 'Jubatus::Classifier::Client'.
 There are two methods used in this program.
-The 'train' method for learning process, and the 'classify' method for prediction with the data learnt.
+The 'train' method for learning process, and the 'classify' method for prediction with the data .

 1. How to connect to Jubatus Server
     Connect to Jubatus Server (Line 9).

     Setting the IP addr, RPC port of Jubatus Server and the unique name for task identification in Zookeeper.

-2. Prepare the learning data
+2. Prepare the training data
-    Make a train_data Array for the data to be learnt (Line 11-21).
+    Make a train_data Array for the data to be  (Line 11-21).

-    The train_data generated in Array<Array<String, Datum>> format is input into the train() method (Line 23), for the learning process.
-The figure below shows the structure of the data being leant.
+    The train_data generated in Array<Array<String, Datum>> format is input into the train() method (Line 23) for learning process.
+The following table shows the structure of the training data.

     +-------------------------------------------------------------------------------------------------------+
     |Array<Array<String, Datum>>                                                                            |